mesosphere-backup/dcos-cassandra-service/README.md

 ### Cleanup
 Cassandra does not automatically remove data when a node looses part of its partition range.
 This can occur when nodes are added or removed from the ring.
 To remove the unnecessary data cleanup should be run.
 Cleanup can be a CPU and disk intensive operation.
 As such, it is recommended to delay running cleanup until off peak hours.
 The DCOS Cassandra service will minimize the aggregate CPU and disk utilization for the cluster by performing cleanup for each selected node, sequentially.

-####Cleanup Using the CLI
-From the cli enter the following command:
+To perform a cleanup from the CLI, enter the following command:

 ``` bash
 dcos cassandra --framework-name=<framewor-name> cleanup --nodes=<nodes>